Godwood Creek Giant used to be among the most elusive for many folks who searched.

 Because of this, I think the AFA system is flawed.
 We named ... the Godwood Creek Giant.
 Ron estimates it contains about 25,000 cubic feet of wood.

-2nd image: like some other big redwoods, Godwood Creek Giant has a few thick accumulations of canopy soil.
-The second image shows a big chunk of canopy soil that fell from the redwood during winter 2009 to spring 2010.
+Image: like some other big redwoods, Godwood Creek Giant has a few thick accumulations of canopy soil.
+The second image shows a big chunk of canopy soil that fell from the redwood during winter 2009 - 2010.
 The white spots are expose roots of leatherleaf fern.

 The backpack on the mound is for size comparison.
 This soil mat looks like it was about 500 to 600 pounds when wet and saturated from rain water.